 Configure a Remote Repository on the Production Machine

-repo Follow these steps to configure a remote repository on a production
+Configure a remote repository on a production machine.

 To work with the remote repositories, you

 must have at least two machines, one for your development environment and

 configuring the remote repository, review the following list of